-The tip is jogged by pressing the jog buttons Caution!
-Using this may result in crashing the tip/part If the FAST button is pressed and held first, then one of the jog buttons is pressed, the axis will be jogged at the maximum jog speed.
-EAST If one of the jog buttons is pressed first, then the FAST button is pressed, the jog motion will accelerate.
-If the FAST button is released, the jog motion will decelerate.
+The tip is jogged by pressing the jog buttons If the FAST button is pressed and held first, then one of the jog buttons is pressed, the axis will be jogged at the maximum jog speed.
+If one of the jog buttons is pressed first, then the FAST button is pressed, the jog motion will accelerate.
+FAST If the FAST button is released, the jog motion will decelerate.